Ancascocha Trek 5 Days

 DATES, GROUP SIZE AND FEES

-We offer everyday departures with a minimum of 2 people.
-Prices are per person, which are based on two people who might share a room / tent.
-The itinerary is described and based on shared services; however, you are looking for a private service, that would be upon request.
+For Ancascocha Trek to Machu Picchu 5 days we need a minimum of 02 people to depart.
+Family groups, couple travelers, friends, or even if you’re a SOLO traveler, you are welcome to our team.
+Prices are per person which are based on two people who might share a room / tent.
+The itinerary is described and based on personalized private and semiprivate service; however, if you are looking for an exclusive private service, that would be upon request.

 PHYSICAL GRADING: 1 2 3 4 5 6

 STRENUOUS: Full-day hikes (6-8 hours), mountainous, steep terrain (hiking up or down as much as 3,500 feet) on many hikes.
 Trips with hiking at average altitudes of 10,000 to 14,500 feet are in this category.

 While we expect the tour will run as the itinerary describes to Ancascocha Trek to Machu Picchu 5 days.
 Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural desasters, these changes might be at the discretion of your travel company.